Paint a Gorgeous Metallic

 - → Even if you don't think of yourself as the "artistic" type.
 This isn't about natural talent.
 It's about following simple repeating patterns that anyone can learn in a few minutes each.

 - → Even if you don't have any supplies yet.
 All you need is metallic watercolor paint, watercolor paper, and a few brushes.
-Everything can be found for under $30 at any art store.
+Everything can be found for under $30 at most art stores.

 Hi, I'm Maya.